 Ans: Following is the list of persistent points:

-6. Execution of other orchestrations through the start orchestration shape
+- Execution of other orchestrations through the start orchestration shape.

 Q14: Describe the persistence points.

-1. The procedure of saving your running orchestration states ate certain point is called persistence.
+- The procedure of saving your running orchestration states at a certain point is called persistence.

-2. Orchestration Engine persist a running instance which is based on the design of orchestration.
+- Orchestration Engine persists in a running instance that is based on the design of orchestration.

-3. There are few events or stages which triggers the persistence operation called persistence points.
+- There are a few events or stages which trigger the persistence operation called persistence points.

 Q15: Define BizTalk Servers rules Engine?

-Ans: A rules engine is a software system which is used for executing one or more business rules in a dynamic production environment.
-The rules might be from legal; regulations, company policies or any other resources.
+Ans: A rules engine is a software system that is used for executing one or more business rules in a dynamic production environment.
+The rules might be from legal; regulations, company policies, or any other resources.

 Q16: What is promoted property in BizTalk Server?